 It has long been known that people buy with their eyes.
 This report shows that more than 60% of consumers say that pictures are more important than the product description.
-Color visuals are proven to increase people's willingness to read a piece of content by 80%.
+Colors are proven to increase people's willingness to read a piece of content by 80%.

-Customizing your shop layout and gallery page can thus really pay off.
+Customizing your shop layout and gallery page can really pay off.
 Creating a beautiful customer journey will help users have a seamless interaction with your site.
 This will lead to better conversion and more sales.
-To help you get some inspiration, here is a list of 25 e-commerce website examples in 2022.
+To help you get some inspiration, here is a list of 25 ecommerce website examples in 2023.

 Webflow allows keeping your branding consistent through all customer touchpoints.
-You can keep your branding consistent even through transactional emails.
-You can set the brand accent color, choose the background and upload your logo.
+You can keep your branding consistent by sending transactional emails.
+You can set the brand color, choose the background and upload your logo.
 You can also personalize every single email with the help of dynamic fields.

-Besides making your email customs, Webflow also allows you to manage your whole marketing lifecycle.
+Besides making your email custom, Webflow also allows you to manage your whole marketing lifecycle.
 You can add forms to collect emails and then connect your site to Mailchimp to run email campaigns.

 Build custom interactions and animations

-In this year and age websites are no longer static.
-Adding animations and custom interactions don't just help you stand out but also enhance the user experience.
-Webflow enables you to create those animations without writing code.
-You can create effects like parallax, precise reveal animations, and progress bars.
+In this year and age, websites are no longer static.
+Adding custom interactions and animations don't just help you stand out but also enhance the user experience.
+Webflow enables you to add those animations without writing code.
+You can create effects like parallax, precise reveal animations and progress bars.
 You can also create micro-interactions that shift and move as you hover over the elements.

-Setting up Webflow eCommerce is not the cheapest.
-You can choose among three different pricing tiers (standard, plus, advanced) you can choose from.
-The standard plan starts at $29/mo (billed yearly) and supports $50,000 in transactions each year.
-The plan also includes all CMS plan features, enabling you to list 500 items, a customizable shopping cart, and a shopping portal.
+Setting up Webflow Ecommerce is not the cheapest.
+You can choose among three different pricing tiers (standard, plus and advanced).
+The standard plan starts at $29/month (billed yearly) and adds a 2% transaction fee.
+The plan also includes all CMS plan features, enabling you to list 500 items, a customizable shopping cart and a shopping portal.

-If you want to eliminate 2% transaction fees, you have to upgrade to the standard plan.
-The plan starts at $74/mo (billed yearly) and supports $50,000 in transactions each year.
-The plan also supports 1000 items and enables you to use all business plan features.
+If you want to eliminate the 2% transaction fees, you have to upgrade to the Plus plan.
+The plan starts at $74/month (billed yearly) with no transaction fee.
+The plan also supports 5.000 ecommerce items and enables you to use all business plan features.

-The last and most expensive plan starts at $212/mo (billed yearly) and supports unlimited transactions per year.
-You also get 0% transaction fees, all business plan features, and room to list 3000 items.
+The last and the most expensive plan starts at $212/month (billed yearly), also with no transaction fee.
+You also get all Plus plan features and 15.000 ecommerce items.

-Ecommerce has been on the rise for quite some time now and Covid gave an extra boost to the whole industry.
+Ecommerce has been on the rise for quite some time now and Covid-19 gave an extra boost to the whole industry.
 According to Statista, the percentage of customers who made at least one purchase online in 2021 skyrocketed.
-The number grew to 74% in the US, 81% in the UK, and 69% in China.
-According to a Shopify report, global e-commerce sales are expected to reach more than $7 trillion by 2025.
+The number grew to 74% in the US, 81% in the UK and 69% in China.
+According to a Shopify report, global ecommerce sales are expected to reach more than $7 trillion by 2025.

-Knowing those facts, it is a no-brainer to join the game and build your e-commerce site.
+Knowing those facts, it's a no-brainer to join the game and build your ecommerce site.
 While Webflow is not the cheapest option, its heavy emphasis on design can help you stand out from the crowd.
-Webflow allows you to customize everything from your store layout to transactional emails.
-Here are a few great examples of custom Webflow e-commerce sites: Nalen Ayurveda, Déplacé Maison, Wannabe Toys, etc.
+Webflow allows you to customize everything from your store layout to sending transactional emails.
+Here are a few great examples of custom Webflow ecommerce sites: Nalen Ayurveda, Cloe Cassandro, etc.

 In the end, Webflow is an attractive solution and a strong alternative to other website builders.
-It will give you flexibility, is easy to use, and will help you stand out.
-But if you are still not sure, check out our blog post on how to Webflow compares to Shopify or WordPress.
+It will give you flexibility, it's easy to use and will help you stand out.
+But if you are still not sure, check out our blog posts on how to Webflow compares to Shopify or WordPress.

-Webflow Ecommerce has all the essential features required to run a fully functional online business.
-While it doesn't have as many functions as Shopify, it offers you more freedom in creativity.
-If having a fully custom eCommerce site is a priority, Webflow eCommerce is worthwhile.
+Yes, Webflow ecommerce is worth it.
+Webflow has all the essential features needed to run a fully functional online business.
+While it doesn't have as many functions as Shopify, it offers you more creative freedom.
+So if having a fully custom ecommerce site is your priority, Webflow is well worth it.

 Can I use WooCommerce with Webflow?